Categories

-Here in Vermont, we grow basil in the garden through to mid-September.
-Truly, there is nothing like fresh, warm from sun basil wrapped in a sandwich roll-up or around a crisp cucumber.
+In Vermont we grow basil in the garden through to mid-September; there is nothing like fresh, sun-warmed basil wrapped in a sandwich roll-up or around a crisp cucumber!
 I dry a bunch for the spice jar too.
-Mostly though I make pesto; whatever we don’t eat in a couple days goes into the freezer for the coming winter when vibrant green pesto is most welcome!
+Mostly though I make pesto …. what we don’t eat in a couple days goes in the freezer for the coming winter when vibrant green pesto is most welcome:)

-My youngest is dairy-free and as a family we practice The Body Ecology Diet (B.E.D.) which avoids pine-nuts and Parmesan, so here’s our recipe…
+My youngest is dairy-free and as a family we practice Body Ecology Diet (B.E.D.) which avoids pine-nuts and Parmesan …. see below for recipe.

 Dairy-Free Basil Pesto

-Makes: you tell me, I keep forgetting to notice.
+Makes: you tell me, I keep forgetting to make a note.

 Ingredients